danbev/learning-iot/README.md

 cycle and never close to the edges as that means that data i changing and sampling then migth cause corruption to data.

+### Quad SPI
+This is a serial interface where 4 data lines are used.

 ### Universal Asynchonous Receiver/Transmitter (UART)
 UART is not a communications protocol like SPI and I2C but instead a physical component/circuit in a microcontroller or a standalone integrated circuit.
 The